 Estonian World is a global independent online magazine, founded in London in 2012 and headquartered in Tallinn, Estonia.
-The magazine has editorial representations in London, New York, Washington, Atlanta, Toronto, Sydney, Berlin, Paris, Tokyo, Brussels and Tallinn, and contributors all over the world, on every continent.
+The magazine has editorial representations in London, Atlanta, Toronto and Tallinn, and contributors all over the world, on every continent.

 Estonian World writes about cosmopolitan Estonians and their views, ideas, experiences and achievements around the world.
 We cover Estonia’s global successes in technology, business and the arts from a fair and balanced perspective, in a way that is accessible to Estonians and non-Estonians alike, thus serving as a global focal point for Estonians and those interested in the development of Estonia.

 With 27,000 followers in the social media, Estonian World is the most popular media outlet about Estonia and Estonians that is published in English.